-Amortizable intangible assets include fees necessary to secure various patents and licenses.
+Amortizable intangible assets include fees necessary to secure various patents and licenses, and the value of internally developed software, customer relationships and non-competition agreements related to the acquisition of Orthex.
 Amortization is calculated on a straight-line basis over the estimated useful life of the patents and licenses.
 Amortization for patents and licenses commences at the time of patent approval, and for licenses upon market launch, respectively.
 Intangible assets are amortized over a 3 to 20 year period.

-Amortizable intangible assets are assessed for impairment annually or whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
+Amortizable intangible assets are assessed for impairment upon triggering events that indicate that the carrying value of an asset may not be recoverable.
 Recoverability is measured by a comparison of the carrying amount to future net undiscounted cash flows expected to be generated by the associated asset.
-If such assets are determined to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount exceeds the fair market value of the assets.
+If such assets are determined to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount exceeds the fair market value of the intangible assets.
 No impairment charges were recorded in any of the periods presented.

-Other Intangible Assets
+Goodwill and Other Intangible Assets